katherinew5896/sep11-freedom-project/prep/presentation.md

 * Who likes cooking and adventure games?
 If you want a new experience like fighting bears in forests for resources to cook in your restaurant, try our cooking game!

 ## Product
 * We made a game where you can choose to be a chef or an adventurer.
 We are going to show a Demo and example it.
+* Code snippets of

 ## Process
 * planned on what type of game we will create